privrja/MassSpecBlocks/README.md

 # Documentation

 TODO all documentation and detailed descriptions should be in this repo.
+Need to do Have to use application and how to obtain ChemSpider apikey.

 How to run application localy for development is described in [Local.md](https://github.com/privrja/MassSpecBlocks/blob/main/Local.md).